 Hannah’s Saturday Forecast

-Tomorrow temperatures will rise into the mid 90s across the area.
-There is a 10% chance of rain as we go throughout the day and scattered thunderstorms are possible.
+Tomorrow temperatures will rise into the low 90s across the area.
+There is a 50% chance of rain as we go throughout the day and scattered thunderstorms are possible.

-Tuesday will be mostly cloudy with highs in the low 90s.
-There is a 30% chance of scattered showers and thunderstorms across the area.
+Tuesday will be mostly cloudy with highs in the high 80s.
+There is a 60% chance of scattered showers and thunderstorms across the area.

-Wednesday we will be seeing temperatures in the low 90s.
+Wednesday we will be seeing temperatures in the high 80s.
 There is a 40% chance for showers and thunderstorms as we go throughout the day.

 Copyright 2022 WDAM.
 All rights reserved.